DustVoice/Brain/content/Brain/Server (Fedora).md

 ## Securing of the **S**ecure **Sh**ell

-To further secure my server, I then [[SSH - Key exclusive access|set up my SSH access]] in a way, where only a login using a [[YubiKey - SSH keys|YubiKey secured SSH key]] is possible.
+To further secure my server, I then [[./SSH - Key exclusive access|set up my SSH access]] in a way, where only a login using a [[./YubiKey - FIDO2 SSH keys|YubiKey secured SSH key]] is possible.

-SSH keys are magnitudes more secure ([it's not even close](https://weberblog.net/passwords-vs-private-keys/), additionally the YubiKey secured ones use Ed25519 by default) and the YubiKey brings a second factor to the table.
+SSH keys are magnitudes more secure ([it's not even close](https://weberblog.net/passwords-vs-private-keys/), additionally the YubiKey secured ones use _Ed25519_ instead of _RSA_ by default) and the YubiKey brings a second factor to the table.

 It doesn't matter to me, whether a bad actor gets access to my “private key” in my `~/.ssh` directory, it's only a _key stub_ anyway.
 Even if you'd get access to the key stub, or my PC, you would need